The importance of APIs in digital banking

 What are the benefits of API banking for developers?

-APIs help to improve the user experience and flexibility of Fintech applications, allowing them to quickly access large amounts of data for the user.
+APIs help to improve the user experience and flexibility of fintech applications, allowing them to quickly access large amounts of data for the user.
 For example, they can help direct a user to the closest ATM or connect reward schemes.
 As a result, more users may utilise the application a developer has created.

 For developers, APIs allow for creative and robust application development with expanded functionality.
 The server or client can be changed or updated in any shape or form and the APIs will still work to facilitate clear communication between them.
 They also allow developers to easily include features from a new application.
 In a time where a single app can quickly evolve the market, this is key for the developer’s work to remain relevant.